dotnet/dotnet-monitor/documentation/learningPath/collectionrules.md

 ## How Collection Rules Work (As A User)

 You can learn more about how collection rules work [here](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/collectionrules/collectionrules.md#collection-rules), with usage examples [here](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/collectionrules/collectionruleexamples.md).
-If you're unfamiliar with collection rules in `dotnet monitor`, we recommend taking a look at how to use collection rules before continuing with this learning path.
+If you're unfamiliar with collection rules in `dotnet-monitor`, we recommend taking a look at how to use collection rules before continuing with this learning path.

 ## Collection Rule Architecture